sheldu45/exercices-leetcode/README.md

 ### 4. Run the Tests

-To validate your solutions, you can run the test cases using `pytest`.
-Navigate to the directory containing the test file and run:
+To validate your solutions, you can run the test cases using `pytest`at any level of the file structure:

 ```bash
 pytest